angular/angular/aio/content/guide/build.md

   Firefox ESR
   </code-example>

-To override the internal configuration use the [`ng generate browserslist`](cli/generate#config-command) command to generate a `.browserslistrc` configuration file in the the project directory.
+To override the internal configuration, run [`ng generate browserslist`](cli/generate#config-command), which generates a `.browserslistrc` configuration file in the the project directory.

 See the [browserslist repository](https://github.com/browserslist/browserslist) for more examples of how to target specific browsers and versions.